liquity/dev/README.md

 - `packages/lib-subgraph/` - [Apollo Client](https://github.com/apollographql/apollo-client)-based middleware backed by the Liquity subgraph that can read Liquity state
 - `packages/providers/` - Subclassed Ethers providers used by the frontend
 - `packages/subgraph/` - [Subgraph](https://thegraph.com) for querying Liquity state as well as historical data like transaction history
-- `packages/contracts/` - The backend development folder, contains the Buidler project, contracts and tests
+- `packages/contracts/` - The backend development folder, contains the Hardhat project, contracts and tests
 - `packages/contracts/contracts/` - The core back end smart contracts written in Solidity
 - `packages/contracts/test/` - JS test suite for the system.
 Tests run in Mocha/Chai
 - `packages/contracts/gasTest/` - Non-assertive tests that return gas costs for Liquity operations under various scenarios